KChun510/MediaMind/ReadMe.md

 ### Dev Notes:
-1. Need to add a "Catchy Hook but Appropiate" at the begining of all stories.
-    - Using openAI API
-2. Split our content into neiches, each neiche has it's own account.
-3. Find a better TTS service, free if optional.
+1. cop.action.news, TTS is bumping our openAI API usage to .08 cents a day.
+I.e: 30 bucks a year.
+    - Options: Use the YT subtitles, or remove -or- Use a free TTS model.
-4. Auto-post, save this for last some human intervention needed.
+2. Auto-post, save this for last some human intervention needed.

 ### Future Works: